Giant Panda: Profile and Information

 The giant panda has traditionally been found in the Yangtze River Basin’s lowlands, but growing human activity has driven them high up into the mountains in these regions.

 Remote populations are still located in six separate mountain ranges in central and western China.
-They occupy broadleaf and coniferous forests with a dense bamboo under-story at altitudes between 5,000 to 13,000 feet in these regions.
+They occupy broadleaf and coniferous forests with a dense bamboo under-story at 5,000 to 13,000 feet in these regions.

-However, the loss of these ecosystems to deforestation is the greatest threat to the giant panda today as they depend almost entirely on bamboo to live
+However, the loss of these ecosystems to deforestation is the greatest threat to the giant panda today as they depend almost entirely on bamboo to live.

-Behaviour and lifestyle
+Behavior and lifestyle

-The giant pandas must consume plenty of bamboos every day as bamboo is not especially nutritious.
+The giant pandas must consume plenty of bamboo every day as bamboo is not especially nutritious.
 They can consume up to 30 kg of bamboo leaves, shoots, and stems of approximately 40 percent of their body weight.

 Reproduction and life cycles